-Note: In 2019, we updated the design with Dupont jumper cables to reduce the total build time to about 1 hour.
+Note: In 2020, we updated the design to reduce the overall build time.
 We’ve also added support to the code for using the indicator LED as a light sensor, so you can start monitoring the environment with the logger right away.

 The connection diagram for the Cave Pearl loggers follows this general pattern:This tutorial will show step by step construction of that basic plan using the more common Sparkfun pro-mini style Arduino board, which has different pin locations than the Rocket Ultra but the connections are all the same.
 We will be assembling the logger on a plumbing test cap platform to facilitate placement in a 4″ housing made from plumbing parts:

 Note: A list of build parts & suppliers can be found HERE, and I will try to embed direct links into these instructions later.